rithu453/paanini/NPM_PACKAGE_CREATION_PROMPT.md

-# Complete NPM Package Creation Prompt for Panini Language
+# Complete NPM Package Creation Prompt for Paanini Language

 ## Context
-I have a complete Rust-based CLI application called **Panini** - a Sanskrit programming language with Python-like syntax.
+I have a complete Rust-based CLI application called **Paanini** - a Sanskrit programming language with Python-like syntax.
 The Rust package is already published on crates.io as `paanini-lang`.
 Now I need to create a complete npm package wrapper so JavaScript/Node.js developers can use it without needing Rust installed.

 ## Project Overview

-### What is Panini?
+### What is Paanini?
-- **Name**: Panini (पाणिनि) - Sanskrit Programming Language
+- **Name**: Paanini (पाणिनि) - Sanskrit Programming Language
 - **Type**: CLI tool + interpreter + transpiler + web IDE
 - **Language**: Written in Rust
-- **Published on crates.io**: `paanini-lang` (package name) with `panini` as the executable name
+- **Published on crates.io**: `paanini-lang` (package name) with `Paanini` as the executable name
 - **Version**: 0.1.0
 - **License**: MIT